-Federal prisoners often are also housed in a county jail facility while their cases are pending.
-If convicted, those charged with state crimes can be sentenced to continue to serve time in the county jail or they could be sentenced to state prison for more serious felony offenses.
+People convicted of state crimes can be sentenced to continue to serve time in the county jail or they could be sentenced to state prison for more serious felony offenses.

 People convicted of federal crimes will be sentenced to a federal prison or penitentiary.

 Generally if you know the name of an inmate, you can obtain the following information from the local, state or federal corrections agencies that have the person in custody: